Web accessibility: Web accessibility legislation

+Law 26.653 on Accessibility to Information on Web Pages.
+Approved by the National Congress of Argentina on November 3, 2010.
+It specifies in its Article 1 that both the National State and its decentralized organisms or those companies that are related in any way with public services or goods, must respect the rules and requirements on accessibility in the design of their web pages.
+The objective is to facilitate access to contents to all persons with disabilities, in order to guarantee equal opportunities in relation to access to information and to avoid discrimination.

+In addition, by Decree 656/2019 the regulation of the aforementioned Law No. 26,653 is approved and it is reported that the authority in charge of its application will be the ONTI, "Oficina Nacional de Tecnologías de Información" (National Office of Information Technologies).
+This agency is in charge of assisting and/or advising the individuals and legal entities reached by this Law; in addition to disseminating, approving/updating and also controlling the fulfillment of the accessibility standards and requirements of the web pages; among other functions.

 Australia

 In 2000, an Australian blind man won a $20,000 court case against the Sydney Organising Committee of the Olympic Games (SOCOG).
 This was the first successful case under Disability Discrimination Act 1992 because SOCOG had failed to make their official website, Sydney Olympic Games, adequately accessible to blind users.
 The Human Rights and Equal Opportunity Commission (HREOC) also published World Wide Web Access: Disability Discrimination Act Advisory Notes.
 All Governments in Australia also have policies and guidelines that require accessible public websites.

 Brazil

 In Brazil, the federal government published a paper with guidelines for accessibility on 18 January 2005, for public reviewing.
 On 14 December of the same year, the second version was published, including suggestions made to the first version of the paper.
 On 7 May 2007, the accessibility guidelines of the paper became compulsory to all federal websites.
 The current version of the paper, which follows the WCAG 2.0 guidelines, is named e-MAG, Modelo de Acessibilidade de Governo Eletrônico (Electronic Government Accessibility Model), and is maintained by Brazilian Ministry of Planning, Budget, and Management.

 The paper can be viewed and downloaded at its official website.